Ensembl/gti-genesearch/doc/rest/deployment.md

 * Note 1: JDK 9 isn't currently compatible with SpringBoot.
 Make sure your JDK version is < 9.
 * Note 2: Use of Lets Encrypt-based sites such as EBiSC require 8u101 or better.*

-This will automatically connect to an elasticsearch cluster named genesearch on localhost:9300 as a transport client To override, use the following command line options:
-- to connect as a client node `--es.node=true`
-- to override the cluster name `--es.cluster=mycluster`
-- to override the ES host `--es.host=127.0.0.1`
-- to override the ES port `--es.port=9300`
-- to enable basic security (user `user` and random password) `--security.basic.enabled=true`
-- to set the basic security password `--security.user.password=myawesomepassword`

 # Configuration

 Configuration is typically carried out using the `application.properties` file but can be passed to the java command line used to start Spring Boot.
 This supports all the wonderful things that Spring Boot does so well, but here are some useful config properties.